monero-project/monero/README.md

 ## Running monerod

 The build places the binary in `bin/` sub-directory within the build directory from which cmake was invoked (repository root by default).
-To run in
+To run in the
 foreground:

 ```bash